 For this recipe, use your leftover Roasted Garlic from this recipe, thawed, if you’ve frozen them.
 If you don’t have that, roast your garlic cloves, tossed lightly in olive oil, for twenty minutes of the time the spaghetti squash is in the oven.

 Note that you will need to plan ahead to soak your cashews overnight to make sure your sauce is smooth.
+(If you forget, no worries, soak them in boiling water while your squash cooks and then drain.)

 Chop only as much fresh basil as you are using in your current meal.
 Chop it again fresh when you warm up leftovers.
 When warming up leftovers, you may need to add a little extra broth, for the sauce may thicken in the refrigerator.